Shuzhengz/TritonHacks-Python_Hard/README.md

 # TritonHacks-Python_Hard

-TritonHacks: Python Hard openCV and NumPy image manipulation challenge
+TritonHacks: Python Hard.
+An OpenCV and NumPy image manipulation challenge

-[Link to the published hackathon](https://tritonhacks.notion.site/Journey-Through-Space-with-Machine-Learning-655a11aea9784c0eb25b393b1991596a), event has concluded
+[Link to the published hackathon](https://tritonhacks.notion.site/Journey-Through-Space-with-Machine-Learning-655a11aea9784c0eb25b393b1991596a), **event has concluded**

 Note that the published version has been simplified from the version in this repo